thezerobit/py_md_docs/db/files/08_synthesis.md

 If you see an error, you may have entered something incorrectly, so you'll need to go back and take a closer look at your program.
-Usually errors have a line number involved, that should help you find what line your error is one.
+Usually errors have a line number involved, that should help you find what line your error is on.
 Remember, Python is very sensitive to indentation, so if there are extra spaces at the beginning of a line that shouldn't be indented, that could cause an error.